 Participants and their parents were informed about the objectives and methods, and written consent was obtained from the participating students and their parents before completing the questionnaire.
 Participants and their parents were also assured that their information would be protected and that they could withdraw from anytime.
-The the study AMCQ was administered to children during school hours, with researchers present to assist if clarification was needed.
-However, the Middle Childhood Attachment Ouestionnaire (MCAO) was completed by parents at home or during parentteacher meetings to ensure that they had adequate time and context for responding accurately.
+The study AMCQ administered to children during school hours, with researchers present to assist if clarification was needed.
+However, the Middle Childhood Attachment Ouestionnaire (MCAO) completed by parents at home or during parentteacher meetings to ensure that they had adequate time and context for responding accurately.